Bubberzz/CandidateAPI/README.md

 # CandidateAPI

 A Web API that finds the best person for a job.
-The API should supports the following requests:
+The API supports the following requests:

 POST /candidates – add a candidate to the database (kept in memory).
 The request body is JSON shaped, as follows:
 {